data-lessons/library-shell-DEPRECATED/lesson-materials/2015-09-29_Libcarp-lesson-two.md

 First, you can create a new directory.
 For convenience's sake, we will create it in directory you extracted the data provided in advance.
 Here type `mkdir firstdir` and hit enter.
 This used the `mkdir` command (meaning 'Making Directory') to create a directory named 'firstdir'.
 Now, move into that directory using the `cd` command.

 But wait!
 There's a trick to make things a bit quicker.
 Go up one directory (`cd ..`).
-To navigate to the `firstdir` directory from the desktop you could type `cd firstdir`.
+To navigate to the `firstdir` directory you could type `cd firstdir`.
 Alternatively, you could type `cd f` and then hit tab.
 You will notice that the interface completes the line to `cd firstdir`. **Hitting tab at any time within the shell will prompt it to attempt to auto-complete the line based on the files or sub-directories in the current directory.
 Where two or more files have the same characters, the auto-complete will only fill up to the first point of difference, after which you can add more characters, and try using tab again.
 We would encourage using this method throughout today to see how it behaves (as it saves loads of time and effort!).**

 The next step is to manipulate files.

-Navigate to the 'text' directory in the pre-circulated data directory.
+Navigate to the `text` directory in the pre-circulated data directory.
 In here there is a copy of Jonathan Swift's *Gulliver's Travels* downloaded from Project Gutenberg. type `ls -lh` and hit enter to see details of this file.

 You can read the text right here.
 To try this, type `cat 829-0.txt`.
-The terminal window erupts and *Gulliver's Travels* cascades by.
-That's great, in theory, but you can't really make any sense of that amount of text.
+The terminal window erupts and *Gulliver's Travels* cascades by: this is what is known as printing to the shell.
+And it is great, in theory, but you can't really make any sense of that amount of text.
 Instead, you may want to just look at the first or the last bit of the file. **TIP: to cancel this print of `829-0.txt`, or indeed any ongoing in the Unix shell, hit `ctrl+c`**

 Type `head 829-0.txt` and hit enter.
 This provides a view of the first ten lines, whereas `tail 829-0.txt` provides a perspective on the last few lines.
 This is a good way to quickly determine the contents of the file.